 RAM cache: RAM you can designate to store certain information an application uses repeatedly.
-Using the RAM cache can greatly speed up your work, but you may have to use it sparingly or not at all with applications that require large amounts of memory.
+Using the RAM cache can greatly speed up your work, but may need to be used sparingly or not at all with applications that require large amounts of memory.
 You set the RAM cache in the Control Panel.